-Transparent management of the election result helps the credibility of electoral processes during the 2006 elections in Bolivia.
-In 2005, Bolivia experienced violent protests in which the formation of an assembly to draft a new constitution which would grant more autonomy to the Bolivian provinces was demanded.
+In 2005, Bolivia experienced violent protests in which the formation of an assembly to draft a new constitution which would grant more autonomy to the Bolivian provinces was demanded (BBC News 2005).
 The election of a constituent assembly and a referendum on regional autonomy took place in 2006.
-Although they were organized in tense environment, the Election Commission of Bolivia delivered an election that was regarded as credible and genuine.
-The transmission of results was handled to the satisfaction of the European Union (EU) Election Observation Mission (EOM).
-For example, the EU-EOM observed that 'provisions of copies of the results forms from the polling stations to the party agents helped the political organizations to monitor the process'.
-Furthermore, the EU-EOM final report explains that 'electoral authorities placed scanned copies of the result forms from all polling stations on the internet, which further increased the credibility of the counting process'.
+Although they were organized in tense environment, the Election Commission of Bolivia delivered an election that the EU Election Observation Mission (EU-EOM) regarded as credible and genuine (EU-EOM 2006: 2, 5).
+The transmission of results was also handled to the satisfaction of the EU-EOM.
+For example, its final report observed that 'provisions of copies of the results forms from the polling stations to the party agents helped the political organizations to monitor the process'.
+Furthermore, the EU-EOM report explains that 'electoral authorities placed scanned copies of the result forms from all polling stations on the internet, which further increased the credibility of the counting process'.
 In terms of the result announcement the EU-EOM mentions the following: 'The low number of official complaints, together with the general efficiency of the electoral authorities, made possible an exceptionally fast processing of the results.
-While the legally established deadline for finalizing the counting of the votes was July 27, the CNE was able to give the official proclamation of the results already on July 12, more rapidly than ever before in the electoral history of Bolivia.'242
+While the legally established deadline for finalizing the counting of the votes was July 27, the CNE was able to give the official proclamation of the results already on July 12, more rapidly than ever before in the electoral history of Bolivia' (EU-EOM 2006: 29-30).

-7.2 Ensure that complaints, in particular those with the potential to affect the overall election results, are resolved before the final results are announced
+7.2.
+Ensure that complaints, in particular those with the potential to affect the overall election results, are resolved before the final results are announced

 During the polling and counting processes, electoral actors may submit a large number of complaints.
-The bulk of complaints may relate to occurrences at the polling and counting locations and include systemic problems, for example, inaccuracies in the electoral registers or a lack of sufficient sensitive and non-sensitive electoral materials; the performance or actions of polling and counting officials, observers and voters (e.g. the management of polling and counting processes and compliance with relevant procedures); and serious breaches of the electoral rules and regulations that can impact electoral outcomes, such as ballot stuffing and falsification of the election results.
+The bulk of complaints may relate to occurrences at the polling and counting locations and include systemic problems, for example, inaccuracies in the electoral registers or a lack of sufficient sensitive and non-sensitive electoral materials; the performance or actions of polling and counting officials, observers and voters (e.g. the management of polling and counting processes and compliance with relevant procedures); and serious breaches of the electoral rules and regulations that can impact electoral outcomes, such as ballot stuffing and falsification of the elector results.
 In addition, electoral complaints may relate to incidents outside the polling and counting locations, such as violation of a 'no-campaigning period', vote buying, intimidation of electorates and other electoral stakeholders, and so on.
 An EMB must work closely with the security, prosecution and judiciary agencies to ensure that all complaints are processed in an effective and timely way.
-In particular, an EMB must ensure
+In particular, an EMB must ensure that the complaint log forms from the polling and counting locations are examined by the relevant instances.
+If malpractice is suspected, an investigation should be initiated and the perpetrators sanctioned.
+Where evidence or indications exist that electoral manipulation has affected the election results, a recount or a repeat of the polling can be imposed to ensure that the credibility of the election results is preserved.